Rutvik7713/python_calculator/readme.md

 * Create buildExpression function to validating and building the expression.
 * Create connectSignals function to connect the expression through the buttons.

+**After creating these five files, To run these files Use anaconda to run main.py file.
+I prefer anaconda because PyQt5 library was already install in anaconda.**

+**Now when you run main.py file, new small window open it will look like small calculator you can test it by entering number and calculating it.